How to improve a bad credit score?

 • You had legal proceedings against you - such as county court judgments, IVAs or bankruptcy

-If any of this applies to you you will need to improve your bad credit score.
-Here’s how to get started:
+If any of this applies to you, you will need to improve your bad credit score.
+Here’s some things you can do, although none of these are guaranteed to improve your credit score, they are some ways to get started moving in the right direction:

 Get on the electoral roll